teaching-on-testbeds/network-emulation/network_emulation.md

 import chi.ssh
 import os
 import utils
-# configure openstacksdk for actions unsupported by python-chi
-os_conn = chi.clients.connection()
 ```
 :::

 ::: {.cell .markdown}

 We indicate that we’re going to use the KVM@TACC site.
 We also need to specify the name of the Chameleon "project: that this experiment is part of.
-The project name will have the format “CHI-XXXXXX”, where the last part is a 6-digit number, and you can find it on your user dashboard.
+The project name will have the format “CHI-XXXXXX”, where the last part is a 6-digit number, and you can find it on your [user dashboard](https://chameleoncloud.org/user/dashboard/).

 In the cell below, replace the project ID with your own project ID, then run the cell.